The Winds Of Change

 Seven generations, Native Americans thought long,

-Honored the Earth with drumming and with song.
+Honored the Earth with drumming as well as song.

 Their's was not all about exponential excesses

-Left to our own devises, both brute and timid,
+Left to their our own devises, both brute and timid,

-By wind and the rain in wild gale like storms.
+By the wind and by the rain in wild gale like storms.

-Man, not master of the Universe, he God forms.
+Man, not being master of the Universe, God forms.

 Ronald C. Downie